amc19008/Venom_Gene_Annotation/README.md

 *

         cd nt_multi
-Edit the lines in the BLASTItblastx_array script leading to the directory your fastas and databases are in:
+Edit the lines in the BLASTI_tblastx_multi script leading to the directory your fastas and databases are in:

     ...
     # Directory containing the FASTA files
-    FASTA_DIR="/path/to/nt_or_aa/FASTAs"
+    FASTA_DIR="/path/to/nt_multi"
     ...
     # Run BLAST
     tblastn -db /path/to/Scorpiones_db -evalue 1e-20 \
 And finally, BLAST:

-    bash BLASTI_tblastx_array.sh
+    bash BLASTI_tblastx_multi.sh
 This will result in 2 output files in this case, ending with "-tblastn.Scorpiones_db.out":

     C_stock_nt_dl-tblastn.Scorpiones_db.out